sagemath/sage-archive-2023-02-01/src/doc/en/developer/writing_code.rst

 ..
 Say something about GSL, Matplotlib, Maxima, MWRANK, NetworkX, NTL, Numpy

-Sage is not just about gathering together functionality, it is about providing a clear, systematic and consistent way to access a large number of algorithms, in a coherent framework that makes sense mathematically.
+Sage is not just about gathering together functionality.
+It is about providing a clear, systematic and consistent way to access a large number of algorithms, in a coherent framework that makes sense mathematically.
 In the design of Sage, the semantics of